Funding Rate

 1. Open-Interest Imbalance

-We normalize long/short open interest into a single variable xx:
+We normalize long/short open interest into a single variable x:

 2. Theoretical Funding Rate